javalin/website/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 have to manually refresh the page to see changes.
 Changes are picked up instantly though, so a refresh typically takes ~10ms.

 I'm running a couple of apps with this setup in production.
-The biggest one is a partner-portal with 30 components and 25 views (pages), and the total weight of all the components is only 20kb (100kb before GZIP).
+The biggest one is a customer-portal with 30 components and 25 views (pages), and the total weight of all the components is only 20kb (100kb before GZIP).
 It's been running for a year, and I've been waiting for issues and flaws to present themselves, but I haven't seen any yet.

 <div class="comment" markdown="1" style="margin-top:16px;font-size:14px;">
-Update, October 2020: The app has been running for over two years without any issues.
-It's now using the new `JavalinVue.optimizeDependencies` config option, which brings the average request size down to about 8kb gzipped.
+Update, October 2022: The app has been running for four years without any issues.
+It's now using the `JavalinVue.optimizeDependencies` config option, which is enabled by default for Javalin 4+.
+This brings the average request size down to about 8kb gzipped.
 </div>

 Performance is pretty good.
 The app loads fast and never flickers.
 Below you see the